Codex rate limits: see usage and avoid 429 errors

 1. Distribute work across accounts

-If you have multiple ChatGPT subscriptions, switch between them to spread the load.
-Each account has its own quota.
+If you have multiple accounts, switch between them to spread the load.
+Quotas are typically per account.

 2. Batch large tasks strategically